Create a new Process Instance.

 Execute the process instance in Test Mode.

 This function starts a process instance that has not yet begun.
-To create process instances that can be run later, uncheck the Execute checkbox in the Create Instance box.
+To create process instances that can be run later, clear the Execute checkbox in the Create Instance box.

-Choose the process instance from the table, then select 'Execute > Selected in Test Mode' from the menu.
+From the table, choose the process instance, then select 'Execute > Selected in Test Mode' from the menu.

 Click OK to confirm execution of the process instance in test mode.